al-al-se/PromtLog/readme.md

 # PromtLog
-PromtLog is library for simple and fast logging, fast to codding and fast to running yours applications.
+PromtLog is a library for simple and fast logging, fast to codding and fast to running yours applications.
 It is just my home project.

 I would make fast, crossplatform library.